uniformdev/ai-rules/readme.md

 ### Optional rules:
 The rules files under [`rules/optional-personal-preferences`](./rules/optional-personal-preference/) contain non-essential rules that contain alternative defaults, highly recommended to review those and adjust to your liking.

-## How to use

-## With Cursor

-1. Simply copy all the `.mdc` files to your project root inside `.cursor/rules` folder.

-Attach the rules to your context chat based on your needs - add framework-specific rules if you are using a specific framework.

-## Claude Code and other tools

-Point Claude Code to the folder with the rules to augment its understanding of Uniform specifics.